simonrenoult/code-complexity/README.md

 ## Notes

-The Halstead metrics are a [collection of several metrics](https://en.wikipedia.org/wiki/Halstead_complexity_measures), we use the "volume" metric.
+- The Halstead metrics are a [collection of several metrics](https://en.wikipedia.org/wiki/Halstead_complexity_measures), we use the "volume" metric.
+- We only currently support Halstead and Cyclomatic for JavaScript and TypeScript

 ## Output